scala/improvement-proposals/content/flexible-types.md

 1. Refined nullification rules for edge cases.
 2. Stronger TASTy forward/backward compatibility guarantees, including updating tasty-mima and tasty-query.
-3. A compiler warning when flexible types appear in public API boundaries.

 ## Related information

 - [**Explicit Nulls**](https://docs.scala-lang.org/scala3/reference/experimental/explicit-nulls.html): The experimental explicit nulls feature that motivated the need for flexible types.
 - [**Kotlin Platform Types**](https://kotlinlang.org/docs/java-interop.html#null-safety-and-platform-types): Direct inspiration for the flexible types concept, providing similar interoperability between Kotlin's null safety and Java's implicit nullability.

-## FAQ

-### Why are Flexible Types not user-denotable?

-Making flexible types non-denotable prevents users from depending on them in API boundaries.
-This ensures:

-1. APIs remain clean and explicit about nullability
-2. Flexible types serve only as an interop mechanism, not a permanent type system feature
-3. Migration path remains clear - eventually all types should be either `T` or `T | Null`

-### Can Flexible Types be nested?

-No, flexible types cannot be nested. `FlexibleType(FlexibleType(T))` is normalized to `FlexibleType(T)`.
-This prevents unnecessarily complex type representations.

-### What happens with generic wildcards?

-Generic wildcards are handled specially:
-- `List<?>` becomes `List[?]?` (flexible type with a wildcard bounds)
-- `List<? extends String>` becomes `List[? <: String?]?`
-- The outer container is made flexible to handle implicit nullability